Join the Morphing Matter Lab

 Open positions

-We will seek 1 or 2 Ph.D. students for the upcoming admissions cycle (Fall 2025 incoming class), through the Berkeley Mechanical Engineering.
+We may seek 1 or 2 Ph.D. students for the upcoming admissions cycle (Fall 2026 incoming class), through the Berkeley Mechanical Engineering.

 In addition to applying through the official application portals, you are encouraged to contact Prof. Yao (liningy@berkeley.edu) with your CV and representative work/publications.
-In the email, please mention if you have external fellowships, your technical expertise, and concrete ideas and broad vision about potential Ph.D. projects that fit into the scope below.
+In the email, please mention whether you have external fellowships, your technical expertise, and concrete research ideas and a broad vision about potential Ph.D. projects that fit into the scope below.

 We look for students who have both rigorous technical backgrounds and imaginative visions to bring creativity and interdisciplinary thinking together.